rsyslog/liblognorm/doc/configuration.rst

 performance penalty, support for regex is disabled by default.
 It can be enabled by providing appropriate options to tooling/library/scripting layer that interfaces with liblognorm (for instance, by using '-oallowRegex' as a commandline arg with lognormalizer or using 'allowRegex="on"' in rsyslog module load statement).
+In many cases use of regex can be avoided by use of 'recursive' field.

 Additional arguments are regular-expression (mandatory), followed by 2 optional arguments, namely consume-group and return-group.
 Consume-group identifies the matched-subsequence